Lockup: Extended Stay

 Dawn, the Night Nurse

 My night nurse made the most significant impact on me.
 Dawn deserves a raise because she doesn’t make enough money for what she does.
 From the moment I met her, she was nothing but caring.
 The nurse answered any question I had.
 She got me food from the fridge when I was too anxious to do it myself.
 She treated me like I was her child.

 On my last night there, she shared something with me that she had never shared with anyone.
 I won’t say what it was because that’s not my story to share, but it made me believe that I could talk to the police.
 I am strong enough to get through this.

 I am Home Now

 This was written by one of my favorite people.
 She is so precious to my soul.
-I am so encouraged by the strength that it took for her to admit that there was something not quite right.
-There have been so many days and nights that I have seen her struggle to just maintain.
+I am so encouraged by the strength it took for her to admit that something was not quite right.
+There have been so many days and nights that I have seen her struggle to maintain.
 The dam broke.
-With the help of her medical provider, his nurse, and my son…she would have never had the strength to stand up for herself.
+Without the help of her medical provider, his nurse, and my son, she would have never had the strength to stand up for herself.
 She would have never sought the help that she needed.

 Since doing that, it was discovered that she has Serotonin Syndrome.
-There are many symptoms that range from excessive sweating to goosebumps.
+Many symptoms range from excessive sweating to goosebumps.
 All of this is caused by an accumulation of serotonin.
-Some, your body produces, some is caused by antidepressants.
+Antidepressants cause some your body produces and some.

-Thankfully, she is on the right medication.
-She was on too many SSRIs and now she has completely leveled out.
+Thankfully, she is on the proper medication.
+She was on too many SSRIs and has completely leveled out.
 There is no shame in getting help.
-Had she not gotten the help she needed, she would have never discovered the meds to help her were actually hurting her.
+Had she not gotten the help she needed, she would have never discovered the meds to help her were hurting her.